Our welcoming community and faculty of teaching artists nurture the joy of learning music in people of all ages, abilities, and aspirations.

 Dear Students, Families, and Friends,

-St. Joseph’s School of Music began in 1970, and we now mark fifty years as your community music school.
-Since then, more than 500 faculty members have taught over 25,000 students.
-Today, our learning community spans all ages--from infants and toddlers, preschoolers, K-12 children, to adults.
-With a mission to serve and educate through high quality music instruction, we are passionate about continuing to provide lessons and enrichment to our students during the pandemic, knowing it is an essential part of a community's health and well-being.
+St. Joseph’s School of Music began over fifty years ago, with a mission to serve and educate through high quality music instruction.
+We are passionate about providing lessons and enrichment, knowing it is an essential part of a community's health and well-being.

 As an organization with a long legacy of work in social justice and equity, St. Joseph's School of Music renews our commitment to be steadfast in identifying, discussing, and challenging issues of race and color and the impact they have on our organization and its people.